IDinsight/ask-a-question/docs/develop/validation.md

 !!! note "Currently, there is validation only for retrieval, i.e. `POST /embeddings-search` endpoint."

-To evaluate the performance your model (along with your own configurations and guardrails), run the validation test(s) in `core_backend/validation`.
+To evaluate the performance of your model (along with your own configurations and guardrails), run the validation test(s) in `core_backend/validation`.

 The validation is written in pytest so that we can call the endpoint.